Our unique cottages are located on the beautiful Treshnish Farm near Calgary on the Isle of Mull.

 We have detailed records of the wildlife recorded on the farm between 2006 and 2020 and we also keep a Farming Diary.
 Guests staying in our cottages can browse Prasad’s book (Birds of Treshnish and North Mull) in the Hub.
 (It is also available for sale at cost).
 Each cottage has a copy of ‘Treshnish Flora and Fauna’ to refer to.

-The Haunn field (next to East, Middle and West eco cottages) is the donor meadow for Argyll in the Coronation Meadow Project (in celebration of the 60th anniversary of the Coronation) which will help restore and create wild flower meadows.
+The Haunn field (next to East, Middle and West cottages) was the donor meadow for Argyll in the Coronation Meadow Project (in celebration of the 60th anniversary of the Queen’s Coronation) which was set up help restore and create wild flower meadows.
 This Project has ended now.

 Long before the days of Instagram (2009) I started a blog to explain our farming story.
 Nowadays it is more photographs than writing but do have a look if you want to know more!